Is milk & other dairy high in vitamin B12?

 In contrast, we absorb about 8-10% of vitamin B12 in milk.
 After all, milk contains much lower amounts of vitamin B12, as compared to supplements.

 Furthermore, milk contains specific components which facilitate the absorption of vitamin B12.
-These components aren’t destroyed during processing of milk.
-Also, vitamin B12 isn’t as much vulnerable to heat as other vitamins.
+These components aren’t destroyed during the processing of milk.
+Also, vitamin B12 isn’t as vulnerable to heat as other vitamins.

 In addition, milk consumption with cereal fortified with vitamin B12 could help improve vitamin B12 status.
 Milk can increase the absorption rates of synthetic vitamin B12 in fortified cereal.
 Proteins of milk might be responsible for the increased bioavailability.